dreamcatcher-tech/network/Inbox/Generator Protocol.md

 const receivedValue = yield outputValue
 ```

 If such a function was invoked as a promise, the yield input will be undefined.
+This method can be used by generator authors as a form of flow control to avoid flooding the requester.

 ## Flow Control
-Once a reducer has ended its blockmaking, the generator will not be reinvoked until the caller has acknowledged the next calls.
-One cycle is permitted to be sent ahead, where if no replies have been received, we will halt execution maybe.
-Specifically, if replies to any of the next() actions are replied, the reducer will only be invoked if there is not a second block's worth of next calls loaded on the channel awaiting replies.
-This balances flooding the caller and not slowing them down.
+Generators will not wait to be consumed normally, and interpulse flow control will be used to avoid flooding the

-Or, devs of the generator may opt to wait for the yield to return something, indicating the remote side has processed the yields, which stops runaway generators.
+Devs of the generator may opt to wait for the yield to return something, indicating the remote side has processed the yields, which stops runaway generators.

 In practice flow control might be too hard to implement intelligently at this layer, and is best handled at the network level, where interpulse flow control needs to be added, with the sender politely buffering.
 In the case of streaming server logs, we would want to buffer in the chain and send as soon as we are able, else there is no other easy place to buffer.